-In fact this style of photography really developed in the pre digital era when the preferred camera of choice for wedding photographers was a Hasselblad(a bulky, medium format camera that could shoot only 12 frames per roll).
-The limitations of this meant that the photographers were more comfortable shooting large group shots as they could shoot less rolls of film!
+In fact, this style of photography really developed in the pre-digital era when the preferred camera of choice for wedding photographers was a Hasselblad(a bulky, medium format camera that could shoot only 12 frames per roll).
+The limitations of this meant that the photographers were more comfortable shooting large group shots as they could shoot fewer rolls of film!
 The advent of digital photography has freed wedding photographers to explore new ways of shooting weddings and have led to the development of the other two main styles in use today...

 The photographer is more likely to plan his shoot in advance and may visit the venue to choose locations for the pictures.
 The emphasis is placed more on interesting and artistic poses, clever use of light and locations and the images may well be re-touched and effects applied in post-production.

 Of course, by its very nature, contemporary wedding photography is constantly evolving and the increasing competition between photographers to come up with new and exciting images ensures a wide variety of approaches.
-From your point of view you only really need to decide if you like the style of the photographers work but you must be comfortable with posing as the photographer will most likely expect to direct you to get the the shots required.
+From your point of view you only really need to decide if you like the style of the photographer's works but you must be comfortable with posing as the photographer will most likely expect to direct you to get the shots required.